SpLokhande07/CryptoTracker/README.md

 Hey Guys,
-This is my first official app on the way to learn SwiftUI I am following Swiftful Thinking channel on youtube and learning swiftUI
+This is my first official app on the way to learn SwiftUI I am following Swiftful Thinking channel on youtube Let's explore